redpesk-core/afb-app-manager/README.md

   It runs on the user session bus.

-- ***wgtpkg-info***: command line tool to display informations about a widget file.
+- ***wgtpkg-info***: command line tool to display information about a widget file.

 - ***wgtpkg-installer***: command line tool to install a widget file.